Lisa Rey Thomas, PhD, Director of Community and Tribal Partnership

 Margaret Moore, Director of Administration

 Maggie is a Seattle native and University of Washington graduate with a degree in Business Administration and a focus in Accounting.
 After helping to build a web development organization from the ground up, Maggie became interested in public health and philanthropy.
 From her job as an Accounting Assistant at Kitsap Public Health specializing in grants billing, she was a natural fit for the expanding Olympic Community of Health.
 She provides a strong support backbone to keep OCH operations running smoothly.
 In her spare time, she enjoys finding creative outlets, like painting, drawing, and making music.

 With 12 years of training as an epidemiologist and 5 years of experience leading a local nonprofit health collaborative, Elya is grounded by the belief that health care is local, and therefore solutions to the problems that exist today must derive from the local experience.
 She drives toward improved population health by blending her experience and training with her passion for our communities.
-Elya spends her free time with her husband and two dogs, Bruno and Popper.
+Elya spends her free time with her two dogs, Bruno and Popper.

 Regional Vision.
 Local Action.

 Dan is a policy analyst, facilitator and consultant with the Center for Evidence-based Policy at the Oregon Health and Science University in Portland, Oregon.
 His work at the Center has focused on intergeneration financing strategies, alternative payment methods for healthcare services, the integration of social determinants measures into electronic health records systems, and technical assistance to health care reform initiative on Colorado and Washington State.
 Dan serves as an independent advisor and consultant to the OCH leadership and staff, with particular involvement in the design of OCH’s approach to the Medicaid Transformation Project, financial planning and management, and the allocation of project incentives to OCH partners and affiliates.